Introduction to the National Employment Standards

 - maximum weekly hours

-- two days unpaid carer’s leave and two days unpaid compassionate leave per occasion
+- 2 days unpaid carer’s leave and two days unpaid compassionate leave per occasion

 - community service leave (except paid jury service)